VictorStefan0304/VictorStefan0304/README.md

 VictorStefan0304/VictorStefan0304 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 Howdy!
 I'm Victor.
 I'm new on GitHub and I want to do a professional conversion.
-He worked a lot with IT professionals, but as an IT Recruiter.
+I worked a lot with IT professionals, but as an IT Recruiter.
 You can find me more easily at the e-mail address: victor89munteanu@gmail.com